 This document is being provided to clients and contacts of the authoring firms to facilitate consideration and implementation of the CTA's beneficial ownership reporting requirements.
 The document is not intended to, and does not, provide legal, compliance or other advice to any person, and receipt of this document does not constitute the establishment of an attorney-client relationship.
 As the facts and circumstances of any particular legal entity and/or its ownership structure may vary and/or raise unique questions or considerations, counsel should be consulted with respect to application of the Final Rule and the consensus views outlined below.

-In addition, FinCEN may issue guidance in the future that addresses the matters described below, and any such guidance could provide interpretations that differ from those we have articulated.2 As a result, the positions described herein should be reviewed in conjunction with any applicable guidance that FinCEN may issue and advice from counsel regarding your specific situation.
+We have revised this document to account for certain guidance issued by FinCEN since our original publication.
+FinCEN may issue additional guidance in the future that addresses the matters described below, and any such guidance could provide interpretations that differ from

 Beneficial Ownership Information Reporting Requirements, 87 Fed.
 Reg.
 59498 (September 30, 2022), available here; Beneficial Ownership Information Reporting Deadline Extension for Reporting Companies Created or Registered in 2024, 88 Fed.
 Reg.
-66730 (proposed September 28, 2023) (proposing to extend from 30 days to 90 days the initial reporting deadline for reporting companies created or registered to do business in the United States on or after January 1, 2024 and before January 1, 2025), available here.
+83499 (November 30, 2023) (extending from 30 days to 90 days the initial reporting deadline for reporting companies created or registered to do business in the United States on or after January 1, 2024 and before January 1, 2025), available here.